mendix/docs/content/en/docs/appstore/app-services/chatbot.md

 ### 1.2 Features

-This app service enables doing the following:

-* Create a chatbot app to make human-like conversations with users via text messages in UI
+* Enable creating a chatbot app to make human-like conversations with users via text messages in UI
 * Support customizing chatbot intent actions
-* Easily add AI that understands users' intents and automates actions across many languages
+* Allow you to easily add AI that understands users' intents and automates actions across many languages
-* Design and deploy omnichannel conversational AI with drag and drop
+* Support designing and deploying omnichannel conversational AI with drag and drop

 ### 1.3 Prerequisites